The Galapagos Islands

 M/Y GALAPAGOS SPIRIT

-One of Mariah Travel's luxury cruising yachts
+luxury cruising yachts

 A trip to the Galápagos Island will be the journey of your lifetime.
 Located 600 miles from the Ecuadorian mainland, the archipelago consists of 13 major islands, of which five are inhabited.
 The Island’s interesting volcanic history, as well as its rich ﬂora and fauna have been admired and studied by numerous travelers, scientist, and nature-lovers.
 Scientist still faces a mystery of how such a large diversity of species could develop in a remote location like the Galápagos Islands.
 An amazing ecosystem!